-It is illegal to exchange foreign currency with persons and organizations other than those authorized such as banks, hotels and licensed money changers.
-Nepalese banks do not accept Indian currency of denomination of Rs.
+It is illegal to exchange foreign currency with persons and organizations other than those authorized, such as banks, hotels, and licensed money changers.
+Nepalese banks do not accept Indian coins of the denomination of Rs.
 500 and 1000.
 You will find the exchange rates for different currencies in the Nepalese papers.

-In order to exchange surplus rupees at the time of your departure, please retain your encashment receipts.
+To exchange surplus rupees at your departure, please retain your encashment receipts.

-There are ATMS in Kathmandu, Pokhara and other big cities in Nepal that accept AMERICAN EXPRESS, VISA and MASTERCARD.
+ATMs in Kathmandu, Pokhara, and other big cities in Nepal accept AMERICAN EXPRESS, VISA, and MASTERCARD.

 Are credit cards accepted in Nepal?